maelchiotti/LocalMaterialNotes/README.md

 - Search though your notes
 - Sort your notes by date or title, in ascending or descending order
 - Display your notes in a list or a grid view
-- Pin your notes
+- Pin and archive your notes
 - Recover your deleted notes from the bin

 ### Categorize

-- Categorize your notes with labels
+- Categorize your notes with tags
-- Distinguish your labels with their color
+- Distinguish your tags with their color
-- Pin and hide your labels
+- Pin and hide your tags

 ### Share & backup